 Two principle treatment modalities are offered for opioid-dependent patients: agonist maintenance or detoxification followed by outpatient or residential drug-free treatment.
-Both can be effective, with no clear indication for each, although agonist maintenance leads to greater treatment retention [137].
+Both can be effective, with no clear indication for each, although agonist maintenance leads to greater treatment retention [151].
 A reasonable approach is initial outpatient or residential treatment referral for patients relatively new to treatment, with agonist maintenance appropriate for patients with history of treatment failures, greater disease severity, or a history of drug overdoses.
-Naltrexone is best reserved for patients with strong legal incentives to abstain, family involvement to monitor treatment, or concurrent enrollment and involvement in a psychosocial intervention [138].
+Naltrexone is best reserved for patients with strong legal incentives to abstain, family involvement to monitor treatment, or concurrent enrollment and involvement in a psychosocial intervention [152].

-At present, there are no direct interventions that are capable of reversing the effects of drugs of dependence on learning and motivation systems [34].
+At present, there are no direct interventions that are capable of reversing the effects of drugs of dependence on learning and motivation systems [30].
 Instead, the management of opioid dependence often consists of pharmacotherapy with methadone and buprenorphine, which do not eliminate physical dependence on opioids.
-These medications instead reduce the use of illicit opioids and produce very strong positive health outcomes as measured by decreased mortality, improved mental and physical health, and reduced risk of disease transmission [34].
-Considering the high rate of relapse after detoxification, maintenance therapy with methadone or buprenorphine is currently considered to be the first-line treatment for opioid-dependent patients [13].
+These medications instead reduce the use of illicit opioids and produce very strong positive health outcomes as measured by decreased mortality, improved mental and physical health, and reduced risk of disease transmission [30].
+Considering the high rate of relapse after detoxification, maintenance therapy with methadone or buprenorphine is currently considered to be the first-line treatment for opioid-dependent patients [77; 107].
+Both agents are superior to withdrawal management alone and both significantly reduce illicit opioid use [107].

 Any treatment for opioid dependence must take into consideration the chronic relapsing nature of opioid dependence, characterized by a variable course of relapse and remission in many patients.
 Treatments should emphasize patient motivation, psychoeducation, continuity of care, integration of pharmacotherapy and psychosocial support, and improved liaison between the treatment staff and the judicial system.
-Pharmacotherapy must be offered in a comprehensive healthcare context that also addresses the psychosocial aspects of dependence [13].
-Opioid-dependent patients frequently suffer from physical and psychiatric disorders, and targeted interventions of psychiatric comorbidity are essential in improving treatment outcome for these patients [13].
-Polysubstance abuse is the rule rather than the exception in opioid dependence, and concurrent use of other substances should be carefully monitored and treated when necessary [13].
-Incarceration should never automatically result in discontinuation of an existing treatment; imprisonment offers a window of opportunity to initiate or restart treatment with a necessary continuation after release [13].
+Pharmacotherapy must be offered in a comprehensive healthcare context that also addresses the psychosocial aspects of dependence [77; 107].
+Opioid-dependent patients frequently suffer from physical and psychiatric disorders, and targeted interventions of psychiatric comorbidity are essential in improving treatment outcome for these patients [77; 107].
+Polysubstance abuse is the rule rather than the exception in opioid dependence, and concurrent use of other substances should be carefully monitored and treated when necessary [77].
+Concurrent use of other drugs or active engagement in other addictive behaviors should lead to consideration of other treatment plan components for the patient.
+The presence of co-occurring substance use disorders should provoke a re-evaluation of the level of care in which the patient is treated [107].
+Incarceration should never automatically result in discontinuation of an existing treatment; imprisonment offers a window of opportunity to initiate or restart treatment with a necessary continuation after release [77; 107].